Wimmics/olivaw/docs/tests.md

 * a title
 * a description

-For example the syntax criterion is defined this way in the olivaw-earl dataset:
+For example the syntax criterion is defined this way in the olivaw ontology:

 ```turtle
 :syntax a earl:TestCriterion ;